Ivan Bohun Military High School: Band

 The Military Band of the Ivan Bohun Military High School is intended for the musical support of conducting military ceremonies, laying wreaths to the monuments and graves of soldiers, and parades of cadets.
 The creative activity of the collective is primarily aimed at the spiritual and patriotic development of military high school students and the revival and development of the national culture of Ukraine.
 Each year, about 170 events are carried out according to the plan of the school administration.
 It is multi-genre creative group of 20 performers on wind and percussion instruments.
 The band works in tandem with the Band of the Military Institute of Telecommunications and Information Technologies.

-Traditions
+Student life

 As part of the military-patriotic education of youth, the cadets and high school staff take part in the following: